-John Paul, Italian, has been a missionary in Burundi, a free lance journalist and editor of the Nigrizia magazine (Italy) and as manager of Radio Antena Libre in Esmeraldas (Ecuador) where he later became Pro-rector of the local Catholic University.
+John Paul, Italian, has been a missionary in Burundi, a free lance journalist and editor of the Nigrizia magazine (Italy) and the manager of Radio Antena Libre in Esmeraldas (Ecuador) where he later became Pro-rector of the local Catholic University.
 Having moved to Colombia, he became manager of the missionary magazine Iglesia Sin Fronteras and in the meantime graduated in Cultural Anthropology at the Salesian University of Quito.
 Once back in Africa (Democratic Republic of Congo), he was parish priest in Kisangani and the forest in Maboma (Wamba) among the pygmies.

 He later spent some time in Rome where he was responsible of the Comboni Press, the website www.comboni.org, and of the Justice, Peace and Integrity of Creation (JPIC) Commission of his religious society.
-He is now in the United States where working for JPIC with VIVAT International, an ONG with special consultative status at the United Nations, advocating against land-grabbing.
+He is now in the United States where he is working for JPIC with VIVAT International, an ONG with special consultative status at the United Nations, advocating against land-grabbing.